seanmtracey/cloudinary-demo/TUTORIAL.md

 ## Cropping an image

 When we started working on this JavaScript file, we imported all of the methods we wanted to use to make image transformations from the Cloudinary SDK.
-We also created a variable (`img`) to would reference an image in the demo Cloudinary account that we could apply transformations to.
+We also created a variable (`img`) that would reference an image in the demo Cloudinary account that we could apply transformations to.
 Now it's time to put them to work.

 Cropping an image is really simple.
 In the code block for the`if(transformationType === "crop")` `if` statement, add the following code: